CHAPTER 1

 Zoe’s stomach clenched.
 “Why?”

-The familiar whump-whump of rotor blades was on the horizon.
-Zoe shielded her eyes, tracking the dark specks that grew larger against the bleached sky.
+The whump-whump of rotor blades sounded on the horizon.
+Zoe shielded her eyes, tracking the dark specks as they grew larger against the bleached sky.
 A pair of Air Force HH-60 Pave Hawks.

 The first helo flared hard, nose high as the tail wheel hit first.
 The front slammed down in a storm of dust and gravel.
 A brown curtain of rotor wash sent debris flying, forcing everyone to turn away.

-Davies and Prado hustled Corporal Thompson toward the open door.
+Davies and Prado hustled the injured Corporal Thompson toward the open door.
 His boots dragged.
 A pair of PJs jumped out to meet them halfway, already assessing their patient.

-Major Nichols stood motionless, rifle hanging loose in her grip.
-The sat-phone call rushed back.
+She stood motionless, rifle hanging loose in her grip.
+The memory of the satphone call rushed back.
 Amanda would be crying.
-Greg would be pacing in a kitchen she'd never seen, calling every number he had, trying to reach her.
+Greg would be pacing in a kitchen she’d never seen, calling every number he had, trying to reach her.

-Behind him, the Marines moved with purpose, reinforcing their positions, checking sectors of fire.
+Behind him, the other marines moved with purpose, reinforcing their positions, checking sectors of fire.
 The locals watched with a mixture of gratitude and suspicion.

 The Pave Hawk’s gunner leaned out, making urgent gestures.